inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 The app.run() method is used with the debug=True parameter, which is suitable for development but should be set to False in production to prevent security vulnerabilities.

 ### Testing
 There is unittest for testcase to maintain that the application work in a correct way.
+I add a test to check correctness of a getting time using regular expressions.
+Also, I tested it with pytest.

 ### Separation of Concerns
 The application follows the MVC pattern by separating the presentation logic (HTML rendering) from the business logic (Python code) using templates.